Relational Sentence Embedding for Flexible Semantic Matching: Experiments on STS Tasks

 \section{Experiments on STS Tasks}

 We conduct experiment on 7 semantic textual similarity datasets including STS 12-16 \cite{agirre-etal-2012-semeval,agirre-etal-2013-sem,agirre-etal-2014-semeval,agirre-etal-2015-semeval,agirre-etal-2016-semeval}, STS-Benchmark~\cite{cer-etal-2017-semeval} and SICK-Relatedness~\cite{marelli-etal-2014-sick}.
 We also experiment with STR-2022 \cite{abdalla2021makes}.
 A new STS dataset with improved label quality using comparative ranking.
-For a fair comparison, we report the result with the fully unsupervised setting, Spearman's correlation and `all' for result aggregation following previous work \cite{reimers-gurevych-2019-sentence,gao2021simcse}.
+For a fair comparison, we report the result with the fully unsupervised setting, Spearman's correlation and `all' for result aggregation following prior works \cite{reimers-gurevych-2019-sentence,gao2021simcse}.